 Sarah Sanders undergoes surgery for thyroid cancer

 LITTLE ROCK, Ark.
-(AP) - Former White House press secretary and Arkansas gubernatorial hopeful Sarah Huckabee Sanders is recovering after undergoing surgery for thyroid cancer.
+(AP) — Former White House press secretary Sarah Sanders, who is running for governor in Arkansas, underwent surgery Friday for thyroid cancer.

-Sanders said she underwent the surgery to remove her thyroid and surrounding lymph nodes.
+Sanders announced she underwent the surgery after a biopsy earlier this month revealed that she had thyroid cancer.

+“Today, I underwent a successful surgery to remove my thyroid and surrounding lymph nodes and by the grace of God I am now cancer-free,” Sanders said in a statement released by her campaign.
+“I want to thank the Arkansas doctors and nurses for their world-class care, as well as my family and friends for their love, prayers, and support.”

-She said she planned to return to the campaign trail soon.
-Sanders served as former President Donald Trump’s chief spokeswoman until 2019.
+Sanders said she looked forward to returning to the campaign trail soon.

-She is running against Democratic nominee Chris Jones in the solidly Republican state.
+Sanders, who served as former President Donald Trump’s spokeswoman until 2019, is running against Democratic nominee Chris Jones.
+She is the daughter of former Gov. Mike Huckabee.

+A doctor for Sanders said in a statement that he expected her to be back on her feet within the next 24 hours.
+Dr. John R. Sims said Sanders will need adjuvant treatment with radioactive iodine and continued long follow up care.

 Copyright 2022 The Associated Press.
 All rights reserved.